Representations, reviews, complaints and appeals

 All those making relevant representations can address the Licensing Committee directly.
 We can only consider documents produced for the first time at the hearing if everyone agrees.
 However additional documents, for example photographs, can be submitted before the day of the hearing.
 Someone else (legally qualified or not) can help or represent you, if you want.
 You are strongly urged to attend the meeting to your point of view across.

 Your personal details are not contained in the public documents produced for hearing, for example the report presented to the committee.
-However the applicant will be sent a copy of all relevant representations received in relation to their application, which will include your name and address.
+However the applicant will be sent a copy of all relevant representations received in relation to their application, which will include your name, address and email address.
+Your email address will also be disclosed if you have submitted your representation by e-mail unless it is provided as an attachment.
 The Council can, if requested, remove some of the personal details from a representation, for example we could remove the house number from the representation but would keep the street name and the rest of the address.
 However, there has to be a good reason to do this.
 Bear in mind that your representation may carry less weight if your location is not disclosed.

 After the committee has heard all parties it will make its decision.
 The Licensing Committee may: